From the Disney Parks Blog and written by: Dr. Mark Penning

 Today, we’re sharing another important step in our journey of environmental stewardship.
 By mid-2019, The Walt Disney Company will eliminate single-use plastic straws and plastic stirrers at all owned and operated locations across the globe, amounting to a reduction of more than 175 million straws and 13 million stirrers annually.

-In addition, over the next few years we’re transitioning to refillable in-room amenities in our hotels and on our cruise ships, reducing plastics in guest rooms by 80 percent.
-We will also reduce the number of plastic shopping bags in our owned and operated parks and on our cruise line, offering guests the option to purchase reusable bags at a nominal price.
-Finally, we will complete our work to eliminate polystyrene cups across our global owned and operated business.
-These steps are part of our long-term effort to reduce single-use plastics, and we will continue recycling and responsibly disposing single-use waste that cannot be eliminated.
+Over the next few years, we intend to implement refillable in-room amenities in our hotels and on our cruise ships, which will result in an 80 percent reduction in plastics in guest rooms.
+Additionally, we aim to decrease the usage of plastic shopping bags in our owned and operated parks and cruise lines, and instead, provide guests with the option to purchase reusable bags at an affordable cost.
+Moreover, we will finalize our efforts to eliminate polystyrene cups across our globally owned and operated business.
+These measures are part of our ongoing commitment to minimize the usage of single-use plastics.
+We will continue to recycle with the assistance of Junk Removal St Pete‘s services and responsibly dispose of single-use waste that cannot be eradicated.

 “Eliminating plastic straws and other plastic items are meaningful steps in our long-standing commitment to environmental stewardship,” said Bob Chapek, Chairman, Disney Parks, Experiences, and Consumer Products.
 “These new global efforts complement our commitments to reduce emissions, waste, and water use, and advance our long-term sustainability goals.”